AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

  1. conduct the hard all-to-all mapping once
- 2. extract *transitive* regions based on reference coordinates
+ 2. extract *transitive* regions based on a set of coordinates
  3. build a pangenome from those sequences

 ### A new whole-genome approach?

 Building many small pangenomes is easier than one big pangenome

+Can we go from per *chromosome* to per *window*?

 . . .